B. K. Syngal: Career

 VSNL rose to become an international company, both in terms of the services it offers and its ownership.
 Under Mr. Syngal's chairmanship, VSNL also contributed to the explosive growth of India's software industry.
 The software growth increased from US$60 million in 1991 to US$2 billion in 1997–98.
 Employment in the software sector increased from 40,000 to 6,00,000 in the same period.
 In 1998, he and his team of associates joined Reliance, and remained there until his resignation in 2001.
 During his tenure as Reliance Infocomm chairperson, Syngal was said to be also serving as the president of the Association of Unified Telecom Service Providers of India—one of the telecom industry’s trade associations.

 He has written for Business newspapers and Magazines like the Economic Times, Business India.
 Other contributions include "The Chakrarvyu in the Local Loop"; Telecommunications as the fourth Dimension of Transportation after Land Sea and Air; Commoditisation of Connectivity.
-He has been an illustrious guest and key note speaker at various forums including events at his Alma Mater- IIT Kharagpur and Industry events.
 He has also been a visiting lecturer at the Indian School of Business, Hyderabad (ISB) on Corporate Governance in the Public Sector.